perlmaster/perlstuff/README.md

-zipget.pl - extract specified members from a ZIP file zipfetch.pl - extract all members from a ZIP file notfound.pl - find files that do not contain a pattern
+zipget.pl - extract specified members from a ZIP file zipfetch.pl - extract all members from a ZIP file notfound.pl - find files that do not contain a pattern get-links.pl - display a list of links from a web page

 the other files in this repository are files that are "required" by the above named scripts